Optimize Your Android App Performance: Tips & Best Practices.

 Release resources when activities are destroyed:

 When an activity is destroyed, any resources associated with it, such as views and adapters, should also be released.
 Failure to do so can result in memory leaks and decreased app performance.
-Developers can use the onDestroy() method to release resources associated with an activity.
+You can use the onDestroy() method to release resources associated with an activity.

 Use weak references: